I’m pleased to share with you that I’m a blogger for the Huffington Post! Here’s the link to where you can find my posts.

 Yes, I love my life, on my own, single, with a very handsome, happy fella, who is 100% mine: Henry, my Cavalier King Charles Spaniel.

-A great writer once said, “Oh what a tangled web we weave, when first we practice to deceive!”
+A great writer once said, “, when first we practice to deceive!”

 I’ve been living by these words all my life.
 For me, writing is the art of deception–exaggerating truths, reconstructing memories and filling in the blanks.
 Embellishing to make a point!
 As a kid growing up in Queens, I loved telling tall tales, stretching the truth.
 I think I was good at it because people believed me.
 It’s probably why I always wanted to be a writer.
 It’s fun.
 So, welcome to my life, my observations, and my stories.
 Welcome to my Tangled Web!